ruslo/CGold/docs/index.rst

 write elegant, correct and scalable projects.
 We'll start from the simple cases and add more features one by one.
 This tutorial covers only part of the CMake capabilities - some topics are skipped intentionally in favor of better modern approaches [1]_.
-Document designed to be a good tutorial for the very beginners but touches some aspects in which advanced developers may be interested too.
+This document is designed to be a good tutorial for the very beginners but touches on some aspects in which advanced developers may be interested too.
 Look at this document as a skeleton/starting point for further CMake learning.

 Enjoy!